It started with a belt.

 In late 2009, my wife was nagging me to get a new leather belt to replace the one that I'd had for many years.
 The thing was, I loved that belt.
 It was proper leather, with a really nice solid brass buckle.
 True, it was well worn, but I liked that look, and the knowledge that it had been with me for many years, and would most likely serve me for many more years.

 I thought to myself "I can do that", so I bought a buckle, a leather strap, and a few tools and made myself a belt.
-I still have that belt, and still use it, but have to confess that when I look at it, I can see how far I've progressed since that first attempt.
+I still have that belt, and still use it.

 My aim is to make items that are unique, which use, as far as possible, traditionally made materials and components, are of high quality, and that are completely hand made.
 In some ways, I don't want you to come back to me to buy another of the same, because I hope that what I have made for you will last you for many years to come.

-To complement the bridle leather, I use solid brass buckles made at England's last remaining brass buckle foundry.
+To complement the bridle leather, I use heavy duty buckles.
+Brass buckles are made at England's last remaining brass buckle foundry.
 The buckles are hand cast using patterns that date from 1832.
 These buckles are designed for saddlery use, and combine both elegance and strength.

-Although the primary material in my work is pure leather, I am increasingly incorporating Harris Tweed into my products.
+Although pure leather forms a significant part of my work, I incorporate Harris Tweed into a number of my products.
 This high quality cloth, woven in the homes of the islanders, is an elegant complement to the natural beauty of the leather.
+To keep the products as unique as possible, I use only tweed from independent weavers, who live and work on the Isle of Harris.